exosite-archive/exoline/README.md

   exo [--help] [options] <command> [<args> ...]

 Commands:
-  read     Read data from a resource. write    Write data at the current time. record   Write data at a specified time. create   Create a resource from a json description passed on stdin,
+  read        Read data from a resource. write       Write data at the current time. record      Write data at a specified time. create      Create a resource from a json description passed on stdin (with -),
-           or using reasonable defaults.
-  listing  List the RIDs of a client's children. info     Get metadata for a resource in json format. update   Update a resource from a json description passed on stdin. map      Add an alias to a resource. unmap    Remove an alias from a resource. lookup   Look up a resource's RID based on its alias or cik. drop     Drop (permanently delete) a resource. flush    Remove all time series data from a resource. usage    Display usage of One Platform resources over a time period. tree     Display a resource's descendants. script   Upload a Lua script spark    Show distribution of intervals between points. copy     Make a copy of a client. diff     Show differences between two clients. ip       Get IP address of the server. data     Read or write with the HTTP Data API. spec     Determine whether a client matches a specification (beta)
+              or using command line shorthand (other variants). listing     List the RIDs of a client's children. info        Get metadata for a resource in json format. update      Update a resource from a json description passed on stdin. map         Add an alias to a resource. unmap       Remove an alias from a resource. lookup      Look up a resource's RID based on its alias cik. drop        Drop (permanently delete) a resource. flush       Remove all time series data from a resource. usage       Display usage of One Platform resources over a time period. tree        Display a resource's descendants. script      Upload a Lua script spark       Show distribution of intervals between points. copy        Make a copy of a client. diff        Show differences between two clients. ip          Get IP address of the server. data        Read or write with the HTTP Data API. portals     Invalidate the Portals cache for a CIK by telling Portals a particular procedure was taken on client identified by <cik>. share       Generate a code that allows non-owners to access resources revoke      Revoke a share code or CIK activate    Activate a share code or CIK deactivate  Deactivate a share code or expire a CIK spec        Determine whether a client matches a specification (beta)

 Options:
-  --host=<host>        OneP URL.
+  --host=<host>        OneP host.
 Default is $EXO_HOST or m2.exosite.com
   --port=<port>        OneP port.
-Default is $EXO_HOST or 443
+Default is $EXO_PORT or 443
   --httptimeout=<sec>  HTTP timeout [default: 60]
   --https              Enable HTTPS (deprecated, HTTPS is default) --http               Disable HTTPS
-  --debug              Show info like stack traces --debughttp          Turn on debug level logging in pyonep --discreet           Obfuscate RIDs in stdout and stderr -h --help            Show this screen
+  --debug              Show debug info (stack traces on exceptions) -d --debughttp       Turn on debug level logging in pyonep --discreet           Obfuscate RIDs in stdout and stderr -c --clearcache     Invalidate Portals cache after running command --portals=<server>   Portals server [default: https://portals.exosite.com] -h --help            Show this screen
   -v --version         Show version